Ideal Customer Profile (ICP): How To Create A Comprehensive Customer Profile

 Ask two marketing managers with the same exact title what they do, and you may be surprised at how differently they answer.
 People with the same job titles can have completely different responsibilities, goals, metrics, teams, and budgets.
 At the same time, people with completely different titles can have the same responsibilities.

-For example, a VP of Marketing at a small bootstrapped startup often does virtually everything related to marketing, from content creation, nurturing emails, and website updates to PR and paid ads.
-Publishing great content on a consistent basis is a challenge for a small startup.
+For example, a VP of Marketing at a small bootstrapped startup often handles virtually everything related to marketing, from content creation, nurturing emails, and website updates to PR and paid ads.
+Publishing great content consistently is a challenge for a small startup.

 A VP of Marketing for an organization with over 500 employees worries less about content creation because, in addition to a significant budget, he probably has a team dedicated to content marketing.
 A more pressing concern for this VP might be driving leads from bigger companies with bigger budgets.